 Over the last several years, technology and medicine have joined forces to provide additional levels of care for short-staffed facilities and homebound patients.
 Since the arrival of the COVID-19 pandemic, and with health insurance challenges faced by many people, the need for innovation in patient care has become overwhelming.
 People seeking medical attention while minimizing exposure to COVID-19 – and providers with a shortage of staff, space, and budget – are looking to telemedicine as the most viable solution.

-Telemedicine grant funds are made available to meet a variety of provider needs, from health screenings to patient care and distance learning.
-Grant funding can be used to support infrastructure of a telemedicine program, including audio/video equipment, hardware, software, networking, instructional programming, and technical support.
+Telemedicine grant funds are made available to meet various provider needs, from health screenings to patient care and distance learning.
+Grant funding can be used to support the infrastructure of a telemedicine program, including audio/video equipment, hardware, software, networking, instructional programming, and technical support.
 In other words, whether offering telemedicine is new to you or you want to update or expand your program, you can pursue the funds your facility needs.

 The Grant – Are You the Right Fit?

-To pursue the best funding opportunities, you need to be clear on what your program is and what it needs.
-Working with a telemedicine solution expert like IDS can help you figure out the services you want your program to offer, and the infrastructure needed to bring your program to life.
+To pursue the best funding opportunities, you need to be clear on your program and what it needs.
+Working with a telemedicine solution expert like IDS can help you determine the services you want your program to offer and the infrastructure needed to bring your program to life.
 Once you understand exactly what you want to offer, IDS can also help you figure out which opportunities are best for you.

-As you explore opportunities to pursue, conducting a self-assessment will help decide if your program meets the grant’s qualifications.
+As you explore pursuing opportunities, conducting a self-assessment will help decide if your program meets the grant’s qualifications.
 Here are a few questions to start with: